Fittleworth: History

 The Lee and Stanley families were major landowners in Fittleworth through the centuries, as well as the Duke of Norfolk.
 Also among major property owners were the families of Levett and Edsaw.

 From 1536 The Swan was the coaching inn, and permitted a change of horses for the royal couriers of the King's Post en route from London to the coast, before the long climb up the South Downs at Bury Hill.

-The village was served by Fittleworth railway station, on a branch line of the now-defunct Midhurst Railways, from 1889 to 1963.
+The village was served by Fittleworth railway station, now a private dwelling, on a branch line of the now-defunct Midhurst Railways, from 1889 to 1963.

 Landmarks

 There are two bridges at Fittleworth, both of stone; one of two arches, the Clappers Bridge, belongs only to the mill stream; the other, of three, spans the River Rother and is sixteenth century, though the piers may be older.
 The middle span was enlarged in the 1780s to take barge traffic through to Midhurst.
 When the road was widened in 1967, the Clappers Bridge was rebuilt in entirety.
 Fittleworth Bridge was partially rebuilt to take a 25-foot road about twice the previous width.